 - 1. Contingent on Sale of Buyer's Property.
-The Buyer will use this contingency addendum if they have not yet sold a property that they need to sell in order to buy the Seller's property.
-The form creates a contingency period during which the Buyer must sell their property otherwise the transaction will terminate the earnest money be refunded to the Buyer. - 2.
+Buyer will use this contingency addendum if they have not yet sold a property that they need to sell in order to buy Seller's property.
+The form creates a contingency period during which Buyer must sell their property otherwise the transaction will terminate the earnest money be refunded to Buyer. - 2.
 When Seller's Consent is Required on Sale of Buyer's Property.
-Seller's consent is required if the Buyer desires to accept an offer on their property which is contingent on the second buyer's sale of their property or if the closing of the Buyer's property will be outside of a 30-60 day window. - 3.
+Seller's consent is required if Buyer desires to accept an offer on their property which is contingent on the second buyer's sale of their property or if the closing of the Buyer's property will be outside of a 30-60 day window. - 3.
 Loan Application.
-Buyer and Seller will negotiate when the Buyer's time period for loan application will start (either after mutual acceptance or after satisfaction of this contingency). - 4.
+Buyer and Seller will negotiate when Buyer's time period for loan application will start (either after mutual acceptance or after satisfaction of this contingency). - 4.
 Property Remains on Market (continued marketing provision).
-The Seller shall continue to market the property to find another offer that might replace the Buyer's offer.
-If the Seller receives an offer they accept, the Seller shall give the Buyer the BUMP NOTICE (Notice that Seller Has Accepted Another Offer) Form 44 (page 52) after which the Buyer has the negotiated time period to waive or satisfy the contingency (the bump period).
-Buyer's response shall be on the BUMP RESPONSE Form 46 (page 53).
-In the Bump Response, the Buyer has three options: 1) giving notice the contingency is satisfied and the Buyer's property has sold, 2) waiving the contingency because the Buyer's property has not sold, but the Buyer desires to move forward anyway or 2) terminating the agreement because the Buyer's property is not sold and the Buyer is not prepared to move forward. - 5.
-Contingency Satisfied.
-Buyer shall give the Seller notice within 2 days of entering into an agreement (satisfied the contingency) using the CONTINGENCY PROPERTY NOTICE Form 90K (page 54) and shall send a copy of the PSA for the sale of their property.
-If the Buyer's property sells, the closing of the transaction will be 3 days after the closing of the contingency property (thus the requirement for the Seller's consent to a deal that will close outside of the 30-60 day window).
-If the Buyer waives this contingency (e.g., after a bump notice is given), the Buyer waives all other contingencies that are part of the transaction (including financing and inspection) and the closing shall occur 30 days after the date of the buyer's waiver.

-- 6. Buyer's Property Failure to Close.
-If the contingent property sells, but that transaction fails, Buyer shall give the Seller notice within 2 days.
-If the Buyer does not give this notice in a timely manner, then Buyer shall be in default and the default and attorney's fees provisions shall apply.
+The Seller shall continue to market the property to find another offer that might replace Buyer's offer.
+If Seller receives an offer they accept, Seller shall give Buyer the BUMP NOTICE (Notice that Seller Has Accepted Another Offer) Form 44 (page 40) after which Buyer has the negotiated time period to waive or satisfy the contingency (the bump period).
+Buyer's response shall be on the BUMP RESPONSE Form 46

+(page 41).
+In the Bump Response, Buyer has three options: 1) giving notice the contingency is satisfied and Buyer's property has sold, 2) waiving the contingency because Buyer's property has not sold, but Buyer desires to move forward anyway (in which case Buyer also waives all other conditions and contingencies in the transaction) or 2) terminating the agreement because Buyer's property is not sold and Buyer is not prepared to move forward.

+- 5. Contingency Satisfied.
+Buyer shall give Seller notice within 2 days of entering into an agreement (satisfied the contingency) using the CONTINGENCY PROPERTY NOTICE Form 90K (page 42) and shall send a copy of the PSA for the sale of their property.
+If Buyer's property sells, the closing of the transaction will be 3 days after the closing of the contingency property (thus the requirement for Seller's consent to a deal that will close outside of the 30-60 day window).
+If Buyer waives this contingency (e.g., after a bump notice is given), Buyer waives all other contingencies that are part of the transaction (including financing and inspection) and the closing shall occur 30 days after the date of Buyer's waiver. - 6.
+Buyer's Property Failure to Close.
+If the contingent property sells, but that transaction fails, Buyer shall give Seller notice within 2 days.
+If Buyer does not give this notice in a timely manner, then Buyer shall be in default and the default and attorney's fees provisions shall apply.
 If there is time remaining on the original contingency period, the contingency will be reinstated.
-If not, the agreement will terminate and earnest money refund to the Buyer or the Buyer has the option to waive the contingency and move ahead and close.
-The closing shall then be 30 days after buyer's notice of the waiver.
+If not, the agreement will terminate and earnest money refund to Buyer or Buyer has the option to waive the contingency and move ahead and close.
+The closing shall then be 30 days after Buyer's notice of the waiver and again, waiver under this scenario will constituted waiver of all other contingencies and conditions.
 If the property is new construction, the closing may be delayed until a certificate of occupancy is granted. - 7.
 Closing Date.
-The closing dates in this contingency supersede the closing date in the PSA. - 8.
+The closing date in this contingency supersedes the closing date in the PSA. - 8.
 Other.
-Buyer and seller may negotiate other provisions here such as delaying time frame for home inspection, etc.
+Buyer and Seller may negotiate other provisions here such as delaying time frame for home inspection, etc.